Jimmy-Trinh/iOS-Tip/README.md

 The following **additional** features are implemented:

 - [ ] Starting bill amount page, which goes to total after input.
 Can go back and forth after.
+- [x] Clean up UI with graphics, font, and color changes.

 ## Video Walkthrough